US To North Korea: Time To Talk Is Over. What’s Next?

 “The coming days and weeks will be a great disarray as experts and policy makers will be debating this confusing yet very important issue,” Seong-Hyon Lee said.

-Before Mr. Tillerson’s visit, the U.S. proposed draft resolution to be voted at the U.N.
+Before Mr. Tillerson’s visit, the U.S. proposed a draft resolution to be voted at the U.N.
 Security Council, aiming to cut North Korea’s $3 billion exports by a third.

 The resolution will sanction any country purchasing North Korea’s exports of coal, iron, iron ore, lead, lead ore and seafood.
 Russia and China, as permanent members, must approve the resolution.